Key Takeaways

 Comprehensive Treatment at Capistrano Beach Recovery

-At Capistrano Beach Recovery, we offer compassionate and evidence-based treatment tailored to individuals struggling with stimulant misuse or addiction.
+At Capistrano Beach Recovery, we offer professional and evidence-based treatment tailored to individuals struggling with stimulant misuse or addiction.
 Our programs include:

 Take the First Step Toward Healing

 If you or a loved one is struggling with Adderall or Vyvanse misuse, know that you are not alone.
 Recovery is possible with the right support.
 At Capistrano Beach Recovery, we are dedicated to helping you achieve lasting health and well-being.
-Reach out to us today at (949) 541-6552 to learn more about our comprehensive addiction treatment programs.
+Reach out to Capistrano Beach Recovery today to learn more about our comprehensive addiction treatment programs.